-Matthew Sheppard joined EYSO as Associate Conductor of Youth Symphony in 2016.
+Matthew Sheppard joined EYSO as Associate Conductor of Youth Symphony in 2016 and was appointed to Artistic Director in 2019.
 He teaches at the University of Chicago, where he directs the University Chamber Orchestra, the Gilbert and Sullivan Opera Company of Chicago, and the Hyde Park Youth Symphony.
 As a conductor and pedagogue, he regularly guest conducts orchestras across the Midwest and abroad, including the Orquesta Sinfónica Nacional del Paraguay and the Champaign Urbana Symphony Orchestra in the past year.

 Percussionist Zachary Bowers is best known for his zealous approach to life and music.
 He enjoys channeling his abounding energy into a vast spectrum of diverse and integrated artistic pursuits - performance, education, instrument refurbishing...you name it.
 Dr. Michael Alec Rose described Zachary’s combination of “brilliant technique and irrepressible élan” as “inspiring.”
 On stage, Zachary’s charisma shines through his performance of a unique repertoire.
 In 2012, he made his Carnegie Hall debut performing Charles Ives’ Universe Symphony with the Nashville Symphony Orchestra.
 In 2017 he debuted his solo marimba program "Classics on Marimba"- an ongoing exploration of old and new masterpieces either written specifically for or arranged for the instrument.
 An avid proponent of new music, he enjoys working closely with composers to premiere new pieces.
 As comfortable in the classroom as he is on stage, Zachary is committed to sharing his passion for music through teaching and masterclasses.
 He maintains a small private studio outside of Chicago, Illinois.
 Zachary holds a Master of Music degree from the University of Illinois and a Bachelor of Music degree from the Blair School of Music at Vanderbilt University.
 He is always open to collaborating and brainstorming new musical ventures.